 The steamed Soon Hock or Marbled Goby fish is one of the most popular fresh water fish in South East Asian restaurants.

-This fish itself is not a pretty sight but when steamed or deep fried perfectly, this fish is one of the priciest in Chinese restaurants in Asia.
+This fish itself is not a pretty sight but when steamed or deep fried, this fish is one of the priciest in Chinese restaurants in Asia.

 The texture of this Soon Hock fish is what most food lovers eat it for.